tomikorzu/poke-api/README.md

 - Estimated time: 1 hour
 - Time to finish: 1.25 hour

+### Connect the content API to Home

+- Estimated time: 30 minutes
+- Time to finish:

 ## How to run this code

 - clone the repository